apache/cordova-docs/docs/en/edge/cordova/storage/sqlresultset/sqlresultset.md

 SQLResultSet
 =======

-When the executeSql method of a SQLTransaction is called it will invoke it's callback with a SQLResultSet.
+When the `executeSql` method of a `SQLTransaction` is called it invokes its callback with a `SQLResultSet`.

 Properties
 -------